hak5/usbrubberducky-payloads/payloads/library/mobile/Android/ANDROID_BLANKET_PARTY/README.md

 # ANDROID_BLANKET_PARTY
-This repository houses all my Android Rubber Ducky payloads
+This repository houses all my Android Rubber Ducky payloads, most of these payloads will also work with a O.MG cable

 //BLANKET PArty as in that iconic scene from "FUll MEtal Jacket"//
 ![image](https://github.com/salvat1on/ANDROID_BLANKET_PARTY/assets/27372029/4ca1e4a8-846d-4da1-b140-8399392bd945)

-These payloads will install an apk to the target device that resides in the ducky storage.
+Swipe-to-open.txt will install an apk to the target device that resides in the ducky storage.

 The [STAND-ALONE] Pin / Password lockscreen brute force payloads will also be included in this Repository.